rynstwrt/WebResumeBuilder/README.md

 # Web Résumé Builder

-Generate a résumé with ease.
+A web app to create a résumé online for free.

 ![screenshot.png](.github/screenshot.png "A screenshot of WebResumeBuilder")